digitalakhil7/devops-repo/Kubernetes/0-AkhilKubernetesNotes.md

 Browser: ip:port(from svc)
 ```
 ## ReplicaSet(New) - TRS ( Template, Replicas, Selector(matchLabels) )
+**Note:** labels in matchLabels and template should match <br>
-High Availability - a new pod is created automatically if a pod is deleted <br>
+High Availability / Monitoring - a new pod is created automatically if a pod is deleted <br>
 Load Balancing & Scaling
 ```
 apiVersion: apps/v1